RuxandraCojocaru/Website-made-with-Flask-and-SQLite/README.md

 ## How it works:
 # main.py
 This is the file that sets the site in motion.
 I started by creating the Flask, Bootstrap and SQLAlchemy objects.
 Using FlaskForm, I created classes that will constitute my AddForm, AdoptionForm and the Filter, which will give shape to the forms on the site.
-I also created a table object named Pisica, whih will hold my cats for me in the database.
+I also created a table object named Pisica, which will store cats  in the database.

 Using @app.route I tell Flask what routes can be followed on my website.
 A route like '/search' will redirect the user to the template search.html.
 At the beginning, however, the site will start at its home root, which makes use of the index.html.